randexlofi/logger/README.md

 logger.close()
 ```
 ## Output
+This will be printed to the console if console=True in the logger initialization.
+Also it would be saved into the savefile selected on the initialization.

 ```
 [17-Dec-2025 10:46:10.504841] [INFO    ] This is an info message.
 [17-Dec-2025 10:46:10.505400] [WARNING ] This is a warning message.